aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

 Now I think a stack model is bad and better to do a register machine.
 Mainly got there by thinking about all the dup/over stuff you need for most things, and that having the model learn dup is such a waste; maybe you could add a stack manipulator as a condition to each op so that in effect you learn fused `dup +` instead of `dup` then `+`, but still you're going to duplicate things and if eg your arc board is the base of the stack, then duping it anywhere (if you can't fuse it in one step) is going to blow up your sequence length.
 So anyways on with thinking about a register machine.

-For a register machine, your machine state is R registers where each register holds a fixed number N tokens.
-Values get encoded to the fixed number of tokens through some encoder.
+For a register machine, your machine state is R registers where each register holds a fixed number N tokens with dim C; so (N,C).
+Values of variable length get encoded to N tokens through some encoder.
 We learn some operator network which operates on (simplify with just binary for now) 2 registers.
-To apply our operator network to a machine state, it uses two attention vectors (of size R) to take a weighted sum of the registers so we end up with `(2, N)` tokens and O operation tokens (from an embedding matrix) and should compute N output tokens that correspond to the encoding of the concrete result of applying that operation.
+To apply our operator network to a machine state, it uses two attention vectors (of size R) to take a weighted sum of the registers so we end up with an input of `(2, N, C)` and O operation tokens (from an embedding matrix) and should compute N output tokens that correspond to the encoding of the concrete result of applying that operation.
+The input is probably the tokens concatted so (2N + O, C).
 We can compute a program output from an initial machine state and a program of length P where we have `(P, 2, R)` attention "register-selectors" and `(P)` operations (if we're optimizing, I guess `(P, O)` for O operators and we softmax each row and these are "op-selectors") by iterating over each op in the program and concat'ing the results of the network together.
 The register-selectors have to be masked to be causal so that you can only use a register as input that has already been computed.
 This is a bit lame b/c we have to do P passes through the network to compute the final output state, so one modification would be to have stages of some width W (could be variable) and then we get parallelism within the stage (trading breadth for depth), example:

 ```
+# each select has an implicit selection vector of appropriate size (op vs reg) and mask that gets softmax'd
 # serial
 a = ...  # some input and/or maybe some constant
 b = ...